I’ve

 Heidi:

-Who is your favorite character in your stories?
+your favorite character in your stories?

 Ronovan: